 Diaper Rash (Diaper Dermatitis)

-Diaper rash is any rash that forms in the diaper area.
-In mild cases, the skin may be red.
-In more severe cases, there may be painful, open sores.
+A diaper rash is any rash that forms in your baby’s diaper area.
+In mild cases, the skin may be red and tender.
+A more severe diaper rash may have painful, open sores.
 Mild cases clear up within three to four days with home treatment.
 More severe cases may need medical treatment.
 Diaper rashes are the most common skin condition seen in young infants.

 What causes diaper rash?